mmourani/hscode-scraper/README.md

 # HS Code Lookup & Tariff Comparison Tool

 ## Project Overview
-This project provides a CLI-based tool for searching and comparing Harmonized System (HS) codes and import duties between the UAE and the US.
-It is designed to help importers/exporters, customs brokers, and researchers quickly identify the correct HS code and tariff for a given product in both countries.
+This project provides a CLI-based tool for searching and comparing Harmonized System (HS) codes, import/export duties, and trade requirements between the UAE, US, China, and EU.
+It is designed to help importers/exporters, customs brokers, and researchers quickly identify the correct HS code, tariff, and all relevant import/export rules for a given product in multiple countries.

+---

+## Development Status (June 2024)

+- **China HS code scraper**: Fully automated, supports batch/resume, extracts all customs/CIQ requirements and rich detail.
+(Run multiple times to complete full import.)
+- **US, UAE, EU importers**: Basic data imported; enrichment to China-level detail is planned.
+- **Database**: Supports rich/nested data for customs/CIQ requirements and extra info per HS code.
+- **CLI tools**: Brand/product-aware search, direct code lookup, and cross-country fallback logic.
+- **Next steps**: See below for roadmap and action items.

+---

 ## Current Features
 - **Intelligence-based brand/product HS code matching**: Uses a structured knowledge base to map brands (e.g., Quantum Systems, Silvus) and their products to the correct HS codes for multiple countries.